-Travel this 43 mile National Scenic Byway and stop along the way for nature viewing and conservation education fun.
-This partial list for scenic views starts from Grand Rivers, Kentucky and travels south to Dover, Tennessee.
+Travel this 43-mile National Scenic Byway and stop along the way for nature viewing and conservation education fun.
+This partial list below for scenic views starts from Grand Rivers, Kentucky and travels south to Dover, Tennessee.

 This 3-mile drive on the northern end of Land Between the Lakes provides several overlooks on Kentucky Lake, picnic areas, plus hiking and biking trails.
 It also serves as a popular birding spot.

-Beautiful drive with a great mixture of forests and open lands which heads to our northern most point.
+This is a beautiful drive with a great mixture of forests and open lands which heads to our northern most point.
 With a scope or binoculars, you can view a 4-acre island filled with 7 species of heron and egrets plus a 2-acre island filled with nesting cormorants.
-You can see some great sunsets and sunrises at this point.
+You can see stunning sunsets and sunrises at this point.
 CAUTION: Please do not travel to the islands.
 You will harm nesting birds.